Kosovo–Serbia relations: 2008–2013

 Following a December 2012 agreement, the two nations swapped liaison officers who worked at EU premises in the two capitals.
 Pristina referred to these officers as "ambassadors", but Belgrade rejected such a designation.

 Serbia's top officials met with the EU High Representative for Foreign Affairs and Security Policy Catherine Ashton in Brussels, on 11 March 2013, Serbian president Nikolić said that Serbia and Kosovo were very close to signing an agreement which would improve their relations.

 On 19 April 2013, the two governments completed the Brussels Agreement that was hailed as a major step towards normalising relations, and would allow both Serbia and Kosovo to advance in European integration.
 The agreement is reported to commit both states not to "block, or encourage others to block, the other side's progress in the respective EU paths."
 Serbia can block Kosovo in international organizations, but it cannot stand in the way of Kosovo's European integration process.
 Amongst other measures the deal establishes a special police commander (Commander will be appointed by Pristina from a list submitted by Serbs) and appeal court (Under Pristina laws and procedures) for the Serb minority in Kosovo, but does not amount to a recognition of Kosovo's independence by Belgrade.
-There were no Special provisions in the agreement given to Serb communities in North Kosovo as all municipalities have the same rights and status.
 In news reports Ashton was quoted as saying, "What we are seeing is a step away from the past and, for both of them, a step closer to Europe", whilst Thaçi declared "This agreement will help us heal the wounds of the past if we have the wisdom and the knowledge to implement it in practice."

+The agreement also defined the structure of the police and local elections, called for integration of Serbian institutions into the Kosovo police and judicial authorities within Kosovo's legal framework and also established the proposal of the Community of Serb Municipalities.
+The Community of Serb Munucipalities would include the four Serb-run northern municipalities of North Mitrovica, Leposavić, Zvečan and Zubin Potok.
+The deal envisaged the withdrawal of Serbian presence in the north, in exchange for the expansion of self-governance for Kosovo Serbs.

 The accord was ratified by the Kosovo assembly on 28 June 2013.